ohler55/oj/pages/Rails.md

 given class.
 The optimized versions are toggled with the optimize() and deoptimize() methods.
 There is a default optimized version for every class that takes the visible attributes and encodes them but that may not be the same as what Rails uses.
-Trial an error is the best approach for classes not listed here.
+Trial and error is the best approach for classes not listed here.

-The classes that can be put in optimized mode are:
+The classes that can be put in optimized mode and are optimized when Oj::Rails.optimize is called with no arguments are:

  * Array
  * BigDecimal